Should You File for Divorce during the Holiday Season?

 The decision to divorce your spouse is a big one, especially if made during the holiday season.
 This time of year, while usually joyous, can become stressful when coupled with a divorce filing.
 Should you wait to file for divorce until after the holiday season?

 Holiday Season Interruptions

 The holiday season is chock full of celebrations and tradition.
-These will be interrupted if you file for divorce during the holidays.
+These will be interrupted when you file for divorce during the holidays.
 Family gatherings will become a breeding ground for nosy relatives, asking what happened and offering unsolicited advice.

-There is a lot of tension involved in divorce, and it makes keeping up with holiday traditions difficult.
+There is a lot of tension involved in divorce, which makes keeping up with holiday traditions difficult.
 Will filing for a divorce in November or December will put a damper on the holidays for your children?
 Every child copes with divorce differently, but if you do file, there are ways to make the holidays easier for your kids.

 Holding Out Hope

 Many couples refrain from filing for a divorce until January, hoping that the holidays will reignite the spark they once had.
 This isn’t always the best idea.
 The holiday season is stressful enough, without having a strained marriage thrown into the mix.

 Your relationship may feel stronger after the New Year, but it is unlikely it was actually repaired.
 The warm, fuzzy feelings you have after the holidays may be masking the underlying issues that made you want to file for divorce in the first place.

 Financial Perks to Waiting